Soft Language Prompts for Language Transfer

-The first two configurations aim to train task representations alone, without incorporating language-specific representation.
-We trained adapters and soft prompts on each selected dataset, evaluating the trained task representations in all defined languages.
-During the training, only adapters and soft prompts are trained while keeping the rest of the LLM frozen.
+The configurations that employ only task adapters or task soft prompts aim at training task representations, without incorporating language-specific representation.
+Adapters and soft prompts were trained independently on each selected dataset, and the resulting task representations were evaluated across all defined languages.
+During this process, only the adapters and soft prompts are trained, while the rest of the LLM remained frozen.